The Importance of Proper Tree Identification: How to Know whether a Tree is protected

 What happens if I conduct work on a tree that is protected without permission?

-Can I contest a TPO Or preservation or TPO?
+Can I appeal a TPO Or preservation or TPO?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion